element-hq/policies/docs/identity-server/privacy_notice.md

 ##### Third Party Identifiers you look up

 Third Party Identifiers that are looked up are logged in our application logs.
-These logs are kept for not longer than 180 days.
-This will change soon - once [https://github.com/matrix-org/sydent/issues/189](https://github.com/matrix-org/sydent/issues/189) lands we will no longer include looked-up Third Party Identifiers in the application logs.
+These logs are kept for not longer than 7 days.
+Haproxy logs may be kept up to 60 days.

 ##### Connection Information